SOME PARTICIPANTS IN THE RAIDS ON FORT WILLIAM AND MARY

 I. Sources of Names of Participants

-In addition to the depositions and Wentworth's narrative, post-war writings of General John Sullivan and the recollections of 101 year-old millworker Eleazer Bennett identify participants from Durham who engaged in Sullivan's raid.
-See Theodore Crackel and Martin Andresen, Fort William and Mary: A Case Study in Crowd Behavior, HNH, Vol. XXIX, No. 4 (Winter, 1974), footnote 66, page 225 (noting Durham participants).
-Crackel and Andresen's list of Durham men stems primarily from:
+In addition to the depositions and Wentworth’s narrative, post-war writings of General John Sullivan and the recollections of 101 year-old millworker Eleazer Bennett identify participants from Durham who engaged in Sullivan’s raid of December 15.
+See Theodore Crackel and Martin Andresen, “ Fort William and Mary: A Case Study in Crowd Behavior,” HNH, vol. 29, no. 4 (Winter, 1974), footnote 66, p.
+225. Crackel and Andresen’s list of Durham men stems primarily from the following sources:

-Only a fraction of the participants in the raids can be identified from readily available sources.
-It is likely that heretofore-unknown sources of information exist which note particular individuals' involvement in the raids.
-The following list is by no means an exhaustive compilation of the names of the hundreds (probably more than 1,000) individuals who were involved in the actions of December, 1774.
+Only a small number of the participants in the raids can be identified from readily available 18th century documents.
+Undiscovered sources of information might exist which note other individuals’ involvement in the raids.
+The following list is by no means an exhaustive compilation of the names of the hundreds (probably more than 1,000) individuals involved in the actions of December, 1774.
+It should be noted that a fertile ground for potential identification of additional raiders would be local records in the former Eastern District of Massachusetts (Maine), particularly the towns of Kittery and Berwick.
+Maine records have not been reviewed in compiling this list.
+Readers who are aware of other documents containing first-hand information about the raids or participants are encouraged to contact the author .

 II.
-Use of the Participants List and Citations Therein
+Use of the Participant List and Source Citations

-(A) The name of the individual, usually as spelled in the source material cited;
+(A) The name of the individual, usually spelled as it appears in the source material cited;

 (C) Notes on the person's role in the attack and, in some cases, additional verifiable information of interest concerning the individual; and